 Some of this is, of course, to be determined.
 As we work through the conceptual model and begin solidifying details with the programming team, the steps toward implementation will become increasingly clear, allowing us to determine where these services will be located during an interim period.

 Funding is likely to come from a number of sources, including state capital budget allocations, private donations, and university funding.

-Although we will not embark on an active fundraising campaign until 2019, early gifts and capital funding have helped us reach nearly one-third of our goal.
+Although we will not embark on an active fundraising campaign until 2020, early gifts and capital funding have helped us to get a solid start on fundraising efforts.

 ABOUT THE PROCESS (INCLUDING TIMING)

 At present, the project scope is best understood by reviewing the project vision.
 As the project is advanced, additional information will be provided on this website.

 If the stars align, the Gies College of Business will lead in building a separate structure that will serve as a shared campus instructional facility.
 That effort is entirely unrelated to, and in no way affects, the Library’s building project.

 A reasonable timeline for this project is that it will take approximately five years from the project kick-off until the project completion.